Donald Trump Defends Response To John McCain’s Death

 — NPR (@NPR) August 31, 2018

-As previously reported by Inquisitr, there are many people from all walks of life who do not believe Trump responded properly to McCain’s death.
+As previously reported by the Inquisitr, there are many people from all walks of life who do not believe Trump responded properly to McCain’s death.
 This includes former President Jimmy Carter.

 “I think both his (Trump’s) critics and also his supporters made it plain to him that he had made a mistake when the flag was up and down and so forth.”

-Carter, however, also noted that he believed Trump later corrected the mistake by returning the flag to half staff.
+Carter, however, also noted that he believed Trump later corrected the mistake by returning the flag to half-staff.